-- A capacity expansion to the Quarry Landfill of approximately 1,250,000 m corresponding to 25 years of capacity for residual material generated from the LEWF.
-The capacity required will be refined during the EA. - Construction of appropriate engineered containment in an expanded landfill to accommodate and manage the steel making waste materials. - Filling of the expanded landfill to its approved capacity. - Progressive placement of final cover on the expanded landfill as disposal to final approved waste contours are reached in areas of the landfill. - Post-closure care and maintenance of both the existing and expanded Quarry Landfill.
+- A capacity expansion to the Quarry Landfill of approximately 750,000 m3 to 1,250,000 m3 corresponding to 15 to 25 years of capacity for residual material generated from the LEWF and up to 435,000 m3 legacy residual material from the HWF for a total capacity required of 1,185,000 to 1,685,000 m3.
+The capacity required will be refined during the EA. - Assuming all approvals are in place by the end of 2025 and the expanded landfill cell is constructed and ready to receive waste, it is conceivable that the material from HWF could be moved between the beginning of 2025 and end of 2028.
+This assumption will be refined during the EA to enable a complete identification of expected number of trucks per day. - Construction of appropriate engineered containment in an expanded landfill to accommodate and manage the steel making waste materials. - Filling of the expanded landfill to its approved capacity. - Progressive placement of final cover on the expanded landfill as disposal to final approved waste contours are reached in areas of the landfill. - Post-closure care and maintenance of both the existing and expanded Quarry Landfill.